daonb/a-fittest-ide/README.md

 ### Making Changes

-If you want to change anything, go ahead.
+If you want to change something, go ahead and edit one of the config files.
 Just don't forget to reset:

 * `exec zsh` when you change a `zsh*` file
 * CTRL-aI for `tmux*` files